ronpowers8/WatsonAutoSubs/README.md

 c) The first output line of the .py file shows the current directory it's working in.
 This directory must be the same place your .json is located

 d) The .py file will prompt you to enter the filename.
-Note that the input is cAse sEnsiTIve
+Note that input is cAse sEnsiTIve

 e) Shortly thereafter, a .srt file with the same name as your .json will appear in the directory